 Judgments are made using data collected regarding the job and / or a variety of jobs with similar components.
 And then I can provide expert testimony based on the data and my opinion of the person’s place within his or her own working world.

-I like customers and clients equally and promise to serve all people to the best of my ability.
+I treat customers and clients equally and promise to serve all people to the best of my ability.

 Call me, Amy, at 515-778-0634 or email email@example.com should you want me to help you with your clients.
 I have a plethora of other services to help you help your client!